 It took about two months to complete the recordings.
 All but two of the songs were written by me alone or with Doug, and the first cut of each side was fully produced, including strings and brass.
-Side A was contemporary, poporiented, and side B was country-oriented.
-I had intended to use the album not only to sell off the "back of the truck," as it was called, in order to earn the money to repay my loan, but also as a demo album for other opportunities which I hoped might come up from time to time.
+Side A was contemporary, pop-oriented, and side B was country-oriented.
+I had intended to use the album not only to sell off the "back of the truck," as it was called (they call it a "merch" table nowadays, as in merchandise), in order to earn the money to repay my loan, but also as a demo album for other opportunities which I hoped might come up from time to time.
 It was the culmination of a lifetime of work-the pinnacle of my career to that point-and I was rightfully proud of the results.
 I still see those albums for sale on the internet from time to time.
-Not sure where the sellers get them 18.
+Not sure where the sellers get them18.